mi5hmash/SteamDeckSSH/README.md

 A final step is to copy the content of ***id_rsa.pub*** inside ***./data/authorized_keys*** on your SteamDeck.

+> [!TIP]
-> **Note:** You can add more than one key.
+> You can add more than one key.
 Just paste every next key in the new line.

 Now, when you enable the SSH service on your SteamDeck, you'll be able to access it only from the device that has a matching private key.

 ### Preventing connection loss

-While working on battery, the device will suspend ongoing tasks after some time on idle.
+While working on the battery, the device will suspend ongoing tasks after some time on idle.
 I know of two ways to prevent KDE Plasma from putting your device to sleep.
 The first one is to run the script from another script with the ***systemd-inhibit*** command.
-This will register a new lock for the time that script is running.
+This will register a new lock for the time that the script is running.
 You can examine the implementation of this method in the ***"_Caffeine Launcher.sh"*** file.
 The downside of this method is that the device screen stays on all the time, so I went another way.
 I've modified power management settings in the ***"/home/deck/.config/powermanagementprofilesrc"*** file.

 By default, the script backups current power management settings and overwrites the original with the modified one.
 Then it refreshes the **org.kde.Solid.PowerManagement** config status.
 In this state, the device will first dim the screen and then turn it off, but won't suspend anything.
 This is pretty cool, right?
-After you chose to disable SSH it will restore the previous settings.
+After you choose to disable SSH it will restore the previous settings.

 If you don't want this feature then you can disable it by changing the value of **"DISABLE_SUSPENSION"** flag to **"0"** in the ***"settings.json"*** file.